tilt-dev/tilt/internal/README.md

 - [engine/fswatch](engine/fswatch) - Sets up file system watches, and dispatches actions when files have changed

-- [engine/k8swatch](engine/k8swatch) - Watches Kuberentes resources, and
+- [engine/k8swatch](engine/k8swatch) - Watches Kubernetes resources, and
   dispatches actions when objects (like pods and events) are created, updated, or deleted.